-Transforming your life sciences facility into a factory of the future involves implementing smart manufacturing solutions as part of a digitalization strategy.
-Those solutions will ensure you get the benefits of digitalized processes while establishing the foundations for the next stage of your journey.
+Transforming your life sciences facility into a factory of the future involves implementing smart manufacturing solutions as part of a digitalisation strategy.
+Those solutions will ensure you get the benefits of digitalised processes while establishing the foundations for the next stage of your journey.
 There will be challenges, however, and one of the most important is data integrity.

-Without a clear data plan that prioritizes data integrity in every workflow, process, and system, your smart manufacturing solutions will struggle to reach their full potential.
+Without a clear data plan that prioritises data integrity in every workflow, process, and system, your smart manufacturing solutions will struggle to reach their full potential.
 They could even fail.

 In other words, data and data integrity are crucial to the systems and processes you use today.

-Data and data integrity are also essential for ensuring the successful implementation of the smart manufacturing solutions that will optimize your systems and processes for the future.
+Data and data integrity are also essential for ensuring the successful implementation of the smart manufacturing solutions that will optimise your systems and processes for the future.

 What Is Data Integrity?